laravel/docs/collections.md

 <a name="method-wherenotnull"></a>
 #### `whereNotNull()` {#collection-method}

-The `whereNotNull` method filters items where the given key is not null.
+The `whereNotNull` method filters items where the given key is not null:

     $collection = collect([
         ['name' => 'Desk'],